xayfuu/EnemyHitLog/README.md

 # Configuration

 This mod can become quite noisy.
 To have control over this, a configuration file is provided by this mod.
-It is located at `/Risk of Rain 2/BepInEx/config/com.Xay.EnemyHitLog.cfg`, generated after Risk of Rain 2 has been launched once with BepInEx.
+It is located at `/Risk of Rain 2/BepInEx/config/com.Xay.EnemyHitLog.cfg`, generated after Risk of Rain 2 has been launched once with BepInEx with the mod installed.

 ## Toggles